ProfLehman/cs415_fall_2025/sql/database_project.md

 ### Poster and Presentation (20 points)

 (15 points) Create a poster describing your Database Project using the template provided.
+Host poster as .PDF on GitHub, include link to file in your documentation.

 (5 points) Deliver a five-minute presentation during finals that describes your database design, demonstrates your SQL queries, and describing any challenges you encountered and insights you gained from the project.